 You should customize your playlist according to your own preferences, of course.
 I’ve provided thirty-four great songs to get the evening started, and you can go from there!
 (Let me know what songs you’d add!)

 If you’d like to add a bit of discussion or wagering to your evening, feel free to quiz your happy hour partners on the year these songs were released!
 I’ve added that info below to help you out.

 An interesting side note: Out of thirty-four songs, seven of these are from 1972.
-I don’t know if that was just a stellar year for easy-listening rock tunes, but I do know it’s when I received a birthday gift in the form of a purple transistor radio, and it was glued to my hip blaring tunes from KCBQ-San Diego!
-Memories!
+I don’t know if that was just a stellar time for easy-listening rock tunes, but I do know it’s the year I received a birthday gift in the form of a purple transistor radio, and it was glued to my hip forevermore, blaring hit tunes from KCBQ-San Diego!
+Ahh…good times!